aavamedi/aava-api-integrations/python-client/README.md

-  "clientId": "<ask from your aava representative>", "clientSecret": "<ask from your aava representative>", "organizationId": "<ask from your aava representative>", "hrm": {
+  "clientId": "<ask from your aava representative>", "clientSecret": "<ask from your aava representative>", "organizationId": "<ask from your aava representative>", "hrMgmtSystem": {
-    "moduleName": "sample_hrm"
+    "moduleName": "hrm_module"
   },
   "ttr": {
-    "moduleName": "sample_time_tracker"
+    "moduleName": "time_tracker_module"
   }
 }
 ```

 For testing, the server address can also be https://api-test.aava.fi.

-Objects "hrm" and "ttr" refer to the HR management system and hour tracking system modules,
+Objects "hrMgmtSystem" and "hourTrackingSystem" refer to the HR management system and hour
-respectively.
-When you create your own module for reading the data from your systems, change
+tracking system modules, respectively.
+When you create your own module for reading the data
-this to the name of the module you will be using.
+from your systems, change this to the name of the module you will be using.

 Rest of the parameters you will receive from your Aava contact.